Freedom of religion in Albania: Religious property claims

-All four major traditional communities had substantial property claims that remained unresolved.
+In 2006, all four major traditional communities had substantial property claims that remained unresolved.
 In cases involving the return of religious buildings, the Government often failed to return the land surrounding the buildings, sometimes because of redevelopment claims by private individuals who began farming it or using it for other purposes.
-The Orthodox Church continued construction of a new cathedral in Tirana on a parcel of land that it received as compensation for other land seized by the communist government, but it claimed a lack of action on other property claims throughout the country, as well as difficulty in recovering religious icons and precious manuscripts.
-Both the Orthodox Church and the Catholic Church were trying to regain possession of archives seized by the communist government and held in the national archives.
+The Catholic Church had substantial outstanding property claims in 2006.